-3.2.2 A maximum of 2 water treatment personnel are allowed to visit the site once every 2 weeks to conduct necessary water treatment and replenish the chemicals for both auto and manual dosing systems.
-The pool is dosed with 5-10 mg/L of chlorine every two weeks during this period.
-Water treatment contractors are to operate the pump to circulate and distribute chlorine to the pool for 2 to 6 hours, depending on the turnover rate.
+3.2.1 A maximum of 2 maintenance personnel are allowed to visit the site once every 2 weeks to conduct necessary maintenance (e.g. water treatment, scrubbing, vacuuming and cleaning of pool surfaces, clearing of strainers, cleaning/backwashing of filters, etc) and replenish the chemicals for both auto and manual dosing systems.
+The pool shall be dosed with 5-10 mg/L of chlorine every two weeks during this period.
+Maintenance contractors are to operate the pump to circulate and distribute chlorine throughout the pool for 2 to 6 hours, depending on the turnover rate.